euc-releases/workspace-ONE-SDK-integration-samples/IntegrationGuideForAndroid/Guides/50UEMSysAdminForAppDevs/03Task_Configure-management-console-enrollment/01Recommended-Organization-Group-Structure/readme.md

 -   Use longer, descriptive texts for OG names.
 -   Add a separate child OG for standalone enrollment.
-Standalone enrollment is supported by the Workspace ONE Boxer email app, the Workspace ONE Web browser, Workspace ONE PIV-D Manager, and other apps in the VMware productivity suite.
+Standalone enrollment is supported by the Workspace ONE Boxer email app, the Workspace ONE Web browser, Workspace ONE PIV-D Manager, and other apps in the Omnissa productivity suite.

 <p class="always-page-break" />